-A List of Tips from Networking Experts to Help You Network Like A Boss
+A-List Tips from Networking Experts to Help You Network Like A Boss

-Creep the Guestlist
+1. Creep the Guestlist

 According to Hannah Fleishmann, Inbound Recruiting Manager at HubSpot, being prepared isn’t just stuffing your pockets with business cards and developing your two-minute elevator pitch.
 Instead, she writes that coming prepared for an event involves scanning the guest list and then looking attendees up on LinkedIn to learn more about them.
 That way, when you create your plan, you can have an idea of who you want to meet and seek them out once you arrive.

-Make a Plan
+2. Make a Plan

-Bring A “Hype Girl [or Boy]”
+3. Bring A “Hype Girl [or Boy]”

 In my experience, bringing friends or people I know to networking events can make it harder to put myself out there.
 However, it can be super beneficial to bring a friend who can act as a sort of “Hype Girl,” according to Sherry Jhawar of Blended Strategy Group.
 It can be awkward to boast about your achievements.
 That’s why Jhawar says to bring a friend or colleague along that can do it for you.
 Don’t forget to do the same for them.

-Make Yourself Useful
+4. Make Yourself Useful

 I particularly love the idea from Alison Doyle, Job Search Expert at The Balance Careers, of making yourself useful to the event coordinators.
 Doyle writes that one good way to break the ice is to ask event coordinators if they need registration volunteers or greeters.
-That way you can meet attendees in a low-stress way by simply saying hello or lending information.
+That way you can meet attendees in a low-stress way by simply saying hello or offering information.

 BONUS TIP: Alison also says to begin your networking efforts by introducing yourself to people who are alone.
-You can easily work your way up to meeting others by introducing your new friend first.
+You can easily work your way up to meeting others by introducing your new friends first.

-Look at Other Nametags before Creating Yours
+5. Look at Other Nametags

-Show A Genuine Interest
+6. Show A Genuine Interest

 Networking can be stressful because it’s like we’ve been trained to feel like we have to build on a conversation.
 John says, “I work in IT at [local computer company] and specialize in supertechnicaljargonyoudontunderstand.”
 You naturally want to contribute, but don’t know what to say, so “that sounds cool” comes out.
 Commence awkward silence.
 Instead, Laura Katen, President of Katen Consulting, recommends having a few back-pocket questions that can steer the conversation when you admittedly have no idea what the other person is talking about.

-Now instead of causing that awkward silence, you can say something like “That’s cool, I have a friend in IT.
+Now, instead of causing that awkward silence, you can say something like “That’s cool, I have a friend in IT.
 How do you like working at [local computer company]?”
 Creating a list of open-ended questions can really help in a snag.

-Offer Something of Value
+7. Offer Something of Value

 So you’ve been talking to someone for a while and it’s finally your turn for your two minutes of fame.
 Before talking about yourself, you should build the conversation deeper by offering before you ask, as Robbie Samuels of On the Schmooze Podcast explains in his 8 Steps for Successful Networking.
 What you offer doesn’t have to be related to what you do.
 Instead, it can be a personal connection to something they might have mentioned or a colleague you think they should meet.
 Samuels says by doing this, you’ll be seen as resourceful and a great connector.
 Someone they’ll want to hear more from.

-Do NOT Work the Room
+8. Do NOT Work the Room

 Contrary to popular belief, instead of trying to meet everyone, Darrah Brustein, Founder at Network Under 40, says to focus on making a few solid connections.
 She says that people can sense when you’re simply trying to play ‘grab and go’ with business cards.
 Plus, shorter connections are less memorable and can work against you.
 Putting your efforts towards making an impact on those you connect with will be more fruitful in the long run.

-Do Something Different
+9. Do Something Different

-Have a Drink
+10. Have a Drink

 Ready to Network Like A Boss?